0x80085/elixir-fedi-bot/README.md

 # Todo

 - [x] Persist tokens gotten from fedi
-- [ ] Refresh token if expired
+- [ ] ~~Refresh token if expired (cant ? at least not user token w/o interaction from user)~~
-- [ ] Add CRON job to read and re-post RSS feeds
+- [/] Add CRON job to read and re-post RSS feeds
-- [ ] Login protect dev/dashboard
+- [x] Login protect dev/dashboard
-- [ ] Login protect connect fedi account page
+- [x] Login protect connect fedi account page
+- [x] Enter fedi url to connect to
+- [ ] Ability to update/reset bot connection config (delete the credentials.json file)
 - [ ] Track/save posts to DB to prevents dupes and just for archiving
 - [ ] Grab video link from nitter/twitter and add to twoot